Pernod Ricard and JetSmarter Announce One-Of-A-Kind Partnership

 JetSmarter's mobile app, which is integral to the member experience, will provide notifications alerting clients of convivial Pernod Ricard activation moments, prestige product offerings, and more.

-Upcoming experiences for JetSmarter members include the Perrier-Jouët Tennis Experience during the Miami Open, March 19 – April 1, 2018.
-Perrier-Jouët will host an in-flight tasting experience for guests to enjoy Belle Epoque Cuvees at a mile high, and while on the ground, members will attend a private clinic with tennis pro Grigor Dimitrov at Ritz-Carlton Key Biscayne.
-Additionally, member experiences will be hosted during Coachella, April 13 – 22, 2018, as well as in celebration of the GGG Fight Experience this May 2018.
+Pernod Ricard and JetSmarter collaborated on a Scotch pairing and culinary experience with The Glenlivet and their Master of Scotch in Miami's Design District, which was sold out.
+Upcoming experiences for JetSmarter members include the Perrier-Jouët Tennis Experience during the Miami Open this March where Perrier-Jouët will host an in-flight tasting for guests to enjoy Belle Epoque Cuvees at a mile high.
+While on the ground, members will attend a private clinic with tennis pro Grigor Dimitrov at Ritz-Carlton Key Biscayne.
+Additionally, member experiences will be hosted with Absolut and Avion Reserva 44 during Coachella in April, as well as a curated Chivas Fight Club experience in celebration of the GGG Fight this May.

 For more information, please visit: https://jetsmarter.com/news/